Jake Sanderson

-Jake Sanderson (born July 8, 2002) is a Canadian–American professional ice hockey defenseman for the Ottawa Senators of the National Hockey League (NHL).
+Jake Sanderson (born July 8, 2002) is an American and Canadian professional ice hockey player who is a defenseman for the Ottawa Senators of the National Hockey League (NHL).
 He was selected by the Senators in the first round, fifth overall, of the 2020 NHL entry draft.

 Early life

-Sanderson was born on July 8, 2002, in Whitefish, Montana, United States to former National Hockey League (NHL) forward Geoff Sanderson and his wife Ellen.
+Sanderson was born on July 8, 2002, in Whitefish, Montana, United States, to former National Hockey League (NHL) forward Geoff Sanderson and his wife Ellen.
 His uncle Guy played for Clarkson University while his father's cousins Wade and Sheldon Brookbank both played in the NHL.
 Similarly, his brother Ben committed to playing ice hockey at Colorado College and his younger brother Sawyer played AA hockey.
-While his father played professionally, Sanderson and his brothers moved to Phoenix, Arizona, Buffalo, New York, and Columbus, Ohio.
+While his father played professionally, Sanderson and his brothers moved to Phoenix, Arizona; Buffalo, New York; and Columbus, Ohio.

 In Whitefish, Sanderson competed for the Glacier Avalanche of the Glacier Hockey Association alongside his brother Ben from age eight to 11.
 At the age of 12, the family moved to Calgary, Alberta.
 Sanderson originally aspired to be a goaltender and even had his own set of equipment at one point, but was eventually deterred by his father and committed to being a skater.
 He played a mix of forward and defense growing up and eventually became a full-time defenseman at 14 years of age.
+Sanderson is a dual citizen of Canada and the United States.